elvisdias/personalpage/README.md

   <a href="elvisdias.me">elvisdias.me</a>
 </h3>

-I've managed to create this personal page to be a home enterily designed and thoughtout, even though I just need to present myself.
-I'm not experienced with front-end development, but the urge to express myself digitally made me learn as needed.
-The main idea here is to keep the home page stalled, making small changes when actually needed.
-Whereas the Laboratory page is thoughtout to be a ... laboratory for my JS studys, so don't expect much sense or estability from it, just creation.
+I've managed to create this personal page to be my enterily designed and thoughtout online home.
+I'm not experienced with web development whatsoever, but the idea here is to have a place to present anything I feel like, from a stalled home page.
+Do not expect much sense or estability from it, just creation.

 I hope I can keep up! :sparkles:

-This website is currently developed with the help from GatsbyJS and some ReactJS.